 One of the steps in the things you need to study in early-stage design is a massing study.
 Completing a massing study is instrumental in ensuring that your first step is on the right path for high performance and data-driven design.
 As a note to Revit users, this is not the same as a Massing geometry element.
 You can read about the recommended Revit workflow in our article on the Ideal Revit Workflow.

 What is a Massing Study?

 A massing study is the analysis of the shape, form, size, and envelope configuration of the project.
-Massing studies are useful because of their rapid style investigation.
+Massing studies are useful because of their rapid style of investigation.
 Architects can quickly analyze a wide pool of massing strategies then make an apples to apples comparison.
-It is often the starting point of architectural design, and can serve as a checklist machine to make sure that the intended design will meet and/or can be improved to meet all expectations.
+It is often the starting point of architectural design and can serve as a checklist machine to make sure that the intended design will meet and/or can be improved to meet all expectations.

 Here are the steps to create a massing study in cove.tool.